Wattis Mine (later Star Point Mine)

 Plateau's Star Point mine was one of several coal mines in the immediate area that began furnishing coal to Utah Power & Light's Huntington and Hunter power plants upon the closure of UP&L's own Wilberg mine on December 19, 1984.
 A total of 27 miners were killed in the Wilberg mine fire.
 The sudden increase in coal truck traffic in the area was the cause of extensive damage to several local highways, including the road between Wattis and UP&L's two power plants.
 (Deseret News, April 6, 1985) The Wattis road was completely rebuilt, including several major realignments.
 (Deseret News, May 4, 1985)

 Three large coal loadouts were constructed to serve these IPP unit coal trains.
 First was the already existing C. V. Spur, south of Price.
 The second was a new flood loader on Utah Railway for the Star Point mine (formerly the Wattis mine), which went into servive in January 1986.
-The third site was a new flood loader at Wildcat, also on Utah Railway. (click here for more information about C. V. Spur, and here for more information about Wildcat)
+The third site was a new flood loader at Wildcat, also on Utah Railway.
+(More information about C. V. Spur) (More information about Wildcat)

 Construction started on a new flood loader for the Star Point mine.
 The new loader was located on Utah Railway's mainline, and would allow the Wattis Branch to be abandoned.
 (Crossroads of the West, page 129)